pyconjp/2012.pycon.jp/sphinx/en/sponsor/jobs.rst

 - gumi
 - http://gu3.co.jp/

-We are hiring Social Application.
+We are hiring Social Application Engineer.
 Let's work together!

 For more information, please see this URL: http://gu3.co.jp/recruit/